Mary and Elizabeth

 Grandfather was truly in his element between Gad and his stutter and Zachariah’s lack of any speech.
 He could always get the last word in.
 But as the three months passed, Grandfather felt himself weaken and worried how he would make it home with Mary when the time came to return.
 But when Elizabeth went into labor, a little strength seemed to return with the hope of the prophesied baby.

-That day when Susanna returned home to her father, Gad , in his broken speech asked, “hhhhow dddid the dellllivvvery ggggo withthth…
+Elizabeth’s baby came and Susanna attended to the needs of Mother and baby with skilled hands.
+When Susanna returned home to her father, Gad , in his broken speech asked, “hhhhow ddid the dellllivvvery ggggo withthth…

 “It was one of the easiest deliveries I have ever witnessed.
 I was hardly needed at all,” said Susanna.